dotnet/maui/.github/repro.md

 - Never put any propriatary code in your reproduction.
 We are contractually not allowed to look at code that you do not own without bit legal hassles and NDA's.
 - Never submit binaries (mostly covered by putting it on a GitHub repo)
 - Do not reference external data-sources, this should rarely be needed.
+- Always refer to concrete version numbers.
+Avoid saying "this happens in the latest version".
+We don't know if you're using a preview version or maybe you _think_ you're using the latest version but actually aren't.
+To avoid any confusion, always refer to exact version numbers.